djc/pyrtls/README.md

 - Support for session resumption
 - Clients use the OS certificate trust store by default
 - Exposes socket wrapper as well as [sans I/O][sans-io] APIs
+- In basic tests, performance is comparable to the `ssl` module

 [sans-io]: https://sans-io.readthedocs.io/